mdo91/swiftui-notification/README.md

 # swiftui-notification
 sample app for both remote and local notification

-creating the following app delegate for preparing the app to recieve push notification:
+creating the following app delegate class for preparing the app to recieve push notification:

       import UIKit
       import UserNotifications